 When my husband and I applied for a home equity line of credit recently, the bank checked our credit scores.
 Lenders typically do this to determine how much of a credit risk you are, how much they’re willing to lend you and what interest rate you’ll pay.
 As we were signing our closing papers, the loan officer commented that I had the highest credit score she had ever seen.
 It was 833.
 That’s just 17 points shy of a perfect 850 credit score — a humble brag, I know.

-Honestly, though, I’m not an anomaly.
+Honestly, though, my high-credit money personality doesn’t make me an anomaly.
 Nearly 21 percent of U.S. consumers have a FICO credit score of 800 to 850 — which is considered exceptional, according to FICO.
 So it’s not impossible to have a score above 800, or even a perfect 850.

 Get advice from people who have perfect — or near-perfect — scores to find out how you can too.

 Click through to find out how to get the highest credit score possible.